STOCK TITAN

 *Volatility measured as Coefficient of Variation (standard deviation / mean) for weekday trading only, 2024 data

 Note: November and August show the highest day-to-day volatility in news flow.
-This means these months experience more dramatic swings between quiet days and high-volume news days, creating opportunities for traders who can anticipate these patterns.
+This means these months experience more dramatic swings between quiet days and high-volume news days.

 Monthly News Flow Volatility Analysis (2024 Weekdays)

-Based on our comprehensive analysis of ~1 million articles, here are five specific strategies that exploit these patterns:
+Based on our comprehensive analysis of approximately 1 million articles, here are five specific approaches to optimize your information consumption:

 1. Review overnight news (4:00-6:00 AM period)